thedevstone/Jestures/README.md

 ### Set Up
 1. Install the [__Kinect SDK__ ](https://www.microsoft.com/en-us/download/confirmation.aspx?id=40278)
 1. Download natives - [Natives dll for Kinect](https://drive.google.com/open?id=1Dpvs71O2dN6AxnTrMUGLAIDJkp0y8YXD)
-1. Put __ufdw_j4k_**bit.dll_ Natives into __HOME/.Track4J/native__.
-Track4J will find them.
+1. Put __ufdw_j4k_**bit.dll_ Natives into __HOME/.Jestures/native__.
+Jestures will find them.
 1.
 	* **Build**
 	You can download the source code of the library and build it as mentioned previously.
-Building Track4J will generate Track4J.jar under the Track4J/build/libs folder.
-To use Track4J, import Track4J.jar into your project and start tracking your body :).
+Building Jestures will generate Jestures.jar under the Track4J/build/libs folder.
+To use Jestures, import Jestures.jar into your project and start tracking your body :).
 	* **Import the dependency**
 	Include the dependency for your build system.

 ### Code

-#### Start the Tracker
+#### Tracker only
 ```java
 	final Sensor sensor = new Kinect(Joint.RIGHT_HAND, KinectSensors.SKELETON_ONLY, KinectVersion.KINECT1);
         final Tracking tracker = Tracker.getInstance();